 Nothing in Trump v.
 Hawaii necessitates a recalibration or retreat from this form of review.
 Even if courts in the aftermath of the decision choose to be credulous about the government’s reasons for its enforcement policies—e.g., if they choose to credit the administration’s view that separating families will deter asylum seekers, despite powerful evidence to the contrary—marginal deterrence benefits would hardly seem to justify strikingly abusive behavior.
 It’s hard to imagine the courts as a holistic institution concluding that treatment that shocks the conscience (or is just plain abusive) cannot be remedied by courts because the government also had a facially legitimate and bona fide reason for the conduct, namely deterring illegal immigration.
 That intention could not, even in theory, erase the execrable treatment as it erased the discriminatory motive under the Court’s analytical framework in Trump v.
 Hawaii.
 Again, a court could prove Justice Jackson wrong.
 It could conclude that the government’s interest in deterrence justifies the constitutional violation, much as the Supreme Court concluded that national-security interests justified President Roosevelt’s facial race discrimination in Korematsu.
 But to do so would require a substantial step beyond Trump v.
 Hawaii.

 We may be heading toward a high-level reckoning on the reach of the Due Process Clause in immigration enforcement.
-This term, in Jennings, the Supreme Court reversed a Ninth Circuit decision that had read a congressional statute authorizing mandatory detention for certain classes of non-citizens to require individualized bond hearings after six months of detention, in order to avoid constitutional concerns under the Due Process Clause.
+Last term, in Jennings, the Supreme Court reversed a Ninth Circuit decision that employed constitutional avoidance to read a congressional statute authorizing mandatory detention for certain classes of non-citizens to require individualized bond hearings after six months of detention.
 Detention implicates a core liberty interest that the courts, even in immigration, have been careful to protect.
-But they have done so largely by applying the canon of constitutional avoidance to questionable congressional statutes.
-In Jennings, the Court rejected one such interpretation by the lower courts as “linguistic trauma,” squarely returning to litigate the constitutional question—of the extent to which the Constitution limits the detention of non-citizens.
+But they have done so largely by applying the canon of avoidance to questionable congressional statutes.
+In Jennings, by rejecting one such interpretation as “linguistic trauma,” the Court squarely posed the constitutional issue to the lower courts—to what extent does the Constitution limit the detention of non-citizens?

-Justice Breyer’s dissent in Jennings, quoted above, shows the way for the Court to limit mandatory detention and require individualized hearings to assess flight risk and dangerousness, grounded in deep constitutional history, complete with links to Blackstone as well as contemporary jurisprudence.
+Justice Breyer’s dissent in Jennings, quoted above, shows the way for the Court to limit mandatory detention and require individualized hearings to assess flight risk and dangerousness.
+He grounds his conclusions in deep constitutional history, complete with links to Blackstone and contemporary jurisprudence alike.
 But what kind of weight will the Court as currently constituted give the government’s interest in mandatory detention, and will its recommitment to national security deference in Trump v.
 Hawaii re-emerge when this constitutional challenge inevitably comes back to the Court?
 Will the Court go so far as to credit the government’s claim that certain non-citizens, namely first-time entrants, in fact have no due process rights at all?

 * * *

 It is almost beside the point whether the world-wide review and its results were genuine national security exercises or after-the-fact veneers to make raw discrimination fit within the confines of accepted presidential behavior.
 Even if the former, the Court’s decision is still best read as permitting state action motivated by animus to survive judicial review because of the delicacies of the presidential prerogatives at issue.
-Though the trappings of deference have been woven into the practices of constitutional review of the federal government’s regulation of immigrants and immigration, the Court’s willingness to legally erase discriminatory motives marks a new moment.
+Though the trappings of deference have been woven into the practices of constitutional review of immigration regulation for a long time, the Court’s willingness to legally erase discriminatory motives marks a new moment.

 Whether this departure will infect judicial review of other sorts of immigration and national security policies remains to be seen.
-But the peculiarities of motive analysis that drive Trump v.
-Hawaii will be inapposite in other types of cases, most importantly in the application of the Due Process Clause to various forms of coercion over noncitizens within the jurisdiction and control of the U.S. government, especially border enforcement and detention policy.
+But at least the peculiarities of the motive analysis that drives Trump v.
+Hawaii will be inapposite in other types of cases, most importantly in the application of the Due Process Clause to coercion of non-citizens within the jurisdiction and control of the U.S. government, especially border enforcement and detention policy.
 Because Trump v.
-Hawaii does not even purport to address the complex and still developing jurisprudence governing the laws that authorize coercion, as well as the executive practices that implement that authority on a day-to-day basis, the lower courts need not feel constrained by the Supreme Court’s latest word on the immigration power.
+Hawaii does not even purport to address the complex and still-developing jurisprudence governing the laws that authorize coercion, as well as the executive practices that implement that authority on a day-to-day basis, the lower courts need not feel constrained by the Supreme Court’s latest word on the immigration power.
 Of course, existing jurisprudence provides constraint enough over judicial review.
 More ominously, the Supreme Court’s de facto willingness to tolerate constitutionally offensive conduct for fear of trenching upon presidential prerogatives may well re-emerge if and when the Court takes up the latest iteration of the Jennings detention case, or the litigation challenging the Trump family-separation policies.
-The legal and moral stakes could not be greater, but Trump v.
+The legal and moral stakes thus could not be greater.
+But Trump v.
 Hawaii should be far from the final word.